General Argyres-Douglas Theory: AD points from 6d theory

 Case 2: If the pole of the order is fractional, one only need to determine the partition (which is determined by the integer points on the Newton Polygon).
 For instance, if the generic singularity is

 there would be an integer point on the boundary of the Newton polygon.
 If we choose this point, the leading order singularity can be degenerated as the following

 Let's discuss a little bit about the geometric quantity which should be matched with the physical consideration.
-For example, the number of Coulomb branch dimension should be matching with the dimension of the base of the Hitchin fibration (half of the moduli space dimension).
-These quantities have been given for every irregular singularity in earlier section, so there is no problem of giving this prediction.
-The number of possible relevant deformations are derived by counting the parameters in defining the above irregular singularity.
-Finally, the mass parameter is basically determined by the number of integer points on the boundary of the Newton polygon; in the case of a sequence of Young Tableaux, the mass parameters are defined by Young Tableaux $Y_1$.
+For example, the number of Coulomb branch dimension should be matched with the dimension of the base of the Hitchin fibration (half of the dimension of Hitchin moduli space).
+The mass parameter is basically determined by the form of the coefficient of the first order pole.

 The above list exhausts all the possible irregular singularity for defining a SCFT, in the following we are going to study them in some detail.